-You don’t have to pay toward the deductible for these services before the plan pays:
+You do not have to pay the deductible before the plan pays for these services:

 TIP: All services not listed above are subject to the deductible.
 This means that you must pay the first $1,400 or $2,800 of covered services before the plan begins to pay.

 How Does the Deductible Work With More Than One Person?